pyglfw/pyglfw/README.rst

 Installation
 ============

-Ensure you've installed GLFW library itself according to instructions on project's page.
+Ensure you've installed GLFW shared library binary according to instructions on project's page related to installed operating system.

 At the moment these binding could be installed with provided setup.py script.
 To do this retrieve sources